 I am less concerned with what makes the most sense for the show’s narrative, or what I want to happen, although I will make mention of those.
 My main concern is what makes the most sense politically within the world of the show.
 The model I’m thinking of is Henry VII’s marriage to Elizabeth of York, reuniting the Lancaster and York houses to (mostly) end the Wars of the Roses.

-I am going to focus on what I see as the three leading candidates (sorry, brave, brave, brave, brave Sir Robin).
+I am going to focus on who I see as the three leading candidates (sorry, brave, brave, brave, brave Sir Robin).

 Spoilers for the show to follow.
 And for the books.
 And for the Wars of the Roses.